 This document is not a specification.

-Notation

-A name within chevrons (e.g., <name>) indicates that a guard should be placed around the #define of name.

-EXAMPLE “<NO_WAY> YES” will expand as:

-#ifndef NO_WAY

-#define NO_WAY YES

-#endif

 Processor Values

 These values are used to control generation of octet-swapping routines and the handling of bit fields structures that are sent on the TPM interface.
 The canonical octet ordering for the TPM input/output buffer is “big endian” (MSB0) with the most significant octet of any datum at the lowest address.
 The canonical bit numbering assign the bit number of 0 to the least significant bit of each